Does your company offer the best customer service?

 A. Absolutely.
 We want to make sure they have the spirit to serve.
 We want to make sure that they are caring.
 We want to make sure that they are the type of people that will take initiative because the reality is if you are just reacting to customers that’s not good enough to be competitive.
 We want people that really know how to anticipate.
 You’ve got to be quite sociable.
 You want to be interested in learning so if there’s an issue you want to get to the bottom of it.

 Q: What are the biggest mistakes companies make when training customer service staff?

-A: Their not being specific enough.
-They’ll say things like “Give great service.”
+A: They're not being specific enough.
+They’ll say things like “Give great customer service.”
 Well that’s nice, but people need a road map.
 Never assume anything, make sure you have your service standards written down and allow people to observe you in action.
 Don’t assume that their mother or father, or previous employer taught them what really great service looks like.
 Have a written service strategy.